fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

    * In order to minimuze the latency for notification, the location of the security guards should be fetched continuously in Vantiq prior to when a suspicious person is detected.

 1. Compare the location of the AI camera which detected the suspicous person and the locations of security guards.
-   * Specify the nearest security guard.
+   * Identify the nearest security guard on site.

 1. Notify the nearest security guard.
    * Send notifications via E-mail, SMS, LINE, Slack, and in any other way you choose.